webcrumbs/javascript-crumbs-slides/chapters/syntax/Readme.md

 ```

 #### Convention
-for readability each line of block comment starts with `*`
+For readability each line of block comment starts with `*`

 - - -